GM862001/GM862001/README.md

 I'm fond of everything that concerns intelligence, creativity and beauty: I devote myself to sports, readings, music (I play both the piano and the guitar since I was a kid), and even chess!

 🎓Academic backgroud:
-* Bachelor of Science in Computer Engineering at the Università di Pisa (expected graduation data: 2021/09)
+* Bachelor of Science in Computer Engineering at the Università di Pisa (expected graduation date: 2021/09)

 📌 Projects:
 * ERP_Database